nickg/nvc/README.md

     sudo make install

 To use a specific version of LLVM add `--with-llvm=/path/to/llvm-config` to the configure command.
+The minimum supported LLVM version is 7.0.
-LLVM 7, 8, 9, 10, 11 and 12 have all been tested.
+Versions 7, 8, 9, 10, 11 and 12 have all been tested.

 NVC also depends on Flex to generate the lexical analyser.